kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     /*
      * Input: pdelete->key(delete_key_index) is key to be deleted.
      *
+     * Returns tuple with location of delete node and key to be delete (as it may have moved) and the delete successor node (which will be a leaf node)
      * Returns three element tuple:
-     *   - pointer to node with key to be deleted.
+     *   - pointer to node with key to be deleted (as it may have moved in the tree).
-     *   - index of key to be deleted,
+     *   - along with the index of key to be deleted,
-     *   - pointer to leaf node successor.
+     *   - pointer to successor.
      */
     template<class Key, class Value> std::tuple<typename tree234<Key, Value>::Node *, int, typename tree234<Key, Value>::Node *>
     tree234<Key, Value>::get_delete_successor(Node *pdelete, Key delete_key, int delete_key_index) noexcept